 In summary, as of the end of 1961, the firm had offices in Chicago, New York, San Francisco, Albany, Milwaukee, Rockford, Indianapolis, and Roseland - no change since 1955.

-Moving forward another six and one half years, to December 31, 1957, the company's net worth had grown to a little over $3.3 million, up about $700 thousand for the period.
+Moving forward another six and a half years, to December 31, 1957, the company's net worth had grown to a little over $3.3 million, up about $700 thousand for the period.

 Prior to 1957, as far as can be determined, the Chairman reviewed the firm’s financial progress for the prior year at a shareholder’s meeting held shortly after the fiscal year end (December 31).
 Starting in early 1958, James Becker initiated a written shareholder report distributed to all shareholders highlighting not only the financial condition and results of operations of the firm for the year just completed, but also summarizing key personnel changes.

-(1) For those who wish to read the Annual Reports of the firm for the fiscal years 1957 forward to 1983 (except for years in which the archives to not contain a report), including reports which were issued internally only to employee-shareholders, and then later to the public, all these reports are available in chronological order in Annual Publications.
+(1) For those who wish to read the annual reports of the firm for the fiscal years 1957 forward to 1983 (except for years in which the archives to not contain a report), including reports that were issued internally only to employee-shareholders and then later to the public, all these reports are available in chronological order in Annual Publications.
 To make it easier for all readers to survey the record of key financial data for the firm from 1957 to 1984, the author has compiled this data in this exhibit.